seraphile/CMT/docs/rules.md

 Your Active Representatives are `pigeons#2351`, `Sera#3684`, `Zakaro#5951`, `thevdude#6881`, `Paranundrox#6397` & `Squeeq#5185`.

 Our four channels are:
-* **#📰the-daily-spews** a news/announcement board channel
+* **#⚪the-daily-spews📰** a news/announcement board channel
-* **#orb-corner** or whatever joke its renamed for, general channel
+* **#⚪orb-corner** or whatever joke its renamed for, general channel
-* **#gleek-seating** channel for live watching games
+* **#⚪gleek-seating** channel for live watching games
-* **#moist-glallery** an archival art channel
+* **#⚪moist-glallery** an archival art channel

-## #📰The-Daily-Spews
+## #⚪The-Daily-Spews📰
 Our news channel.
 Make sure to read to keep up with current events & team organization.
 ### Temperature Checks
-Sometimes the representatives will do quick temperature checks in **#📰the-daily-spews** to get a feel for general team vibes on a topic.
+Sometimes the representatives will do quick temperature checks in **#📰⚪the-daily-spews** to get a feel for general team vibes on a topic.
 Results of temperature checks are not set in stone, but they help representatives make snap decisions, such as e.g. temporarily closing our channels after a player is incinerated.
-## #Moist-Glallery
+## #⚪Moist-Glallery
 A channel dedicated to art & creative content only.
-* Post Creative content **#moisttalkers-glallery**.
+* Post Creative content **#⚪moisttalkers-glallery**.
 Don't be afraid to post it in the main channel as well, this channel exist for Archival purposes.
 Tag your art so people can search the channel more easily, e.g. [Richmond] or [Ziwa & Eugenia].
-* No chatter in **#moisttalkers-glallery**, the other we have two other channels for people talking moistly.
-Artists, feel free to post art in **#moisttalkers-glallery** & the main channel so people can gush over it there.
+* No chatter in **#⚪moisttalkers-glallery**, the other we have two other channels for people talking moistly.
+Artists, feel free to post art in **#⚪moisttalkers-glallery** & the main channel so people can gush over it there.
 Incidental chatter will be deleted by the representatives.
-* WIPs & Sketches live in **#moisttalkers-glallery** too!
-Please post your sketches you might not necessarily be confident to post in **#fanwork** in **#moisttalkers-glallery**, we think they are beautiful and still want to see them.
+* WIPs & Sketches live in **#⚪moisttalkers-glallery** too!
+Please post your sketches you might not necessarily be confident to post in **#fanwork** in **#⚪moisttalkers-glallery**, we think they are beautiful and still want to see them.
 However try to refrain from spamming WIPs, if you want show us every step of the process maybe make a process GIF/video!

 ## Pausing Topics ⏸
 🚧[Under construction]🚧